maticnetwork/heimdall/staking/README.md

 * `TxHash` is the hash of the unstake transaction on L1.
 * `LogIndex` is the index of the `UnstakeInit` log in the unstake transaction receipt.
 * `BlockNumber` is the L1 block number in which the unstake transaction was included.
-* `Nonce` is the the count representing all the staking related transactions performed from the validator's account.
+* `Nonce` is the count representing all the staking related transactions performed from the validator's account.

 Upon broadcasting the message, it goes through `HandleMsgValidatorExit` handler which checks the basic sanity of the data in the transaction.